wp-plugins/dashboard-widget-manager/readme.txt

 == Description ==

-WordPress 2.5 introduces a widgetized dashboard, but unforantely no manager for it to rearrange and remove widgets.
+WordPress 2.5 introduces a widgetized dashboard, but unfortunately  no manager for it to rearrange and remove widgets.
 This plugin fills that need by creating a new admin page very similiar to the new sidebar widget manager.

 == Installation ==